akeneo/pim-api-docs/content/getting-started/connect-the-pim-4x/step-2.md

     - You can otherwise create a middleware that will sit right in the middle of the third-party you want to connect, and the PIM.

 #### In this tutorial
-_For our example, we choose the second option there is little chance that your ERP allows developing into its base code.
-So you will have to develop your connector as a middleware._
+_For our example, we choose the second option as little chances are that your ERP accepts external development into its base code.
+Here, you will have to develop your connector as a middleware._

 ### 6- Ochestrate your global connector